Early French Immersion

 LEARNING A SECOND LANGUAGE WITH BLACK GOLD REGIONAL SCHOOLS

-Black Gold Regional Division No. 18 (BGRD) offers Early French Immersion in its Beaumont and Leduc Family of Schools with the objective of providing full mastery of the English language, functional fluency in French, as well as an understanding and appreciation of the French culture.
-BGRD’s Early French Immersion program is a highly effective way for students to become functionally fluent in French while achieving all of the objectives of a regular school program.
+Black Gold School Division (BGSD) offers Early French Immersion in its Beaumont and Leduc Family of Schools with the objective of providing full mastery of the English language, functional fluency in French, as well as an understanding and appreciation of the French culture.
+BGSD’s Early French Immersion program is a highly effective way for students to become functionally fluent in French while achieving all of the objectives of a regular school program.
 Early immersion means that students will begin their immersion experience in Kindergarten or Grade 1 and continue in the program to Grade 12.

 French immersion students are required to learn the same curriculum as students registered in the English program.
 The only difference is that they learn about math, health, science and social studies in French.
 In addition, they take French Language Arts.